-After a successful experiment, the NBC Universal Blogger Lounge will be back, have a much bigger footprint and even a sponsor.
+After a successful experiment, the NBC Universal Influencer Lounge will be back, have a much bigger footprint, and even a sponsor.
 NBC’s CES booth neighbor, Sharp electronics, will be the exclusive sponsor of the blogger lounge.
 After conducting their interviews or writing their articles, bloggers have the opportunity to visit the Sharp booth and get a VIP tour of their featured technology at the show.

-The Blogger Lounge started as an idea from The NBC Agency’s Frank Radice and Jon Accarrino (Note: Both Radice and Accarrino are MethodShop contributors).
+The Influencer Lounge started as an idea from The NBC Agency’s Frank Radice and Jon Accarrino (Note: Both Radice and Accarrino have contributed content to MethodShop).
 The Lounge has a separate VIP only section of the NBC Universal booth for bloggers, reporters, and influencers.
-VIPs will be able to relax, create content and compose their thoughts in the lounge.
-Some amenities include high-speed Internet, comfortable seating, refreshments, interview opportunities and a blogger swag bag.
-Accarrino, NBC The NBC Agency’s Manager of Digital Media, will also be live blogging during the show.
+VIPs will be able to relax, create content, and compose their thoughts in the lounge.
+Some amenities include high-speed Internet, comfortable seating, refreshments, interview opportunities, and a blogger swag bag.
+Accarrino will also be live blogging during the show.